CrashedAircraft/CaptchaVerificationDiscord.js-V12/README.md

 For repl.it, copy the project link and then import it and as usual copy the web output link , paste it on UptimeRobot.

+Steps :

+1. Configure welcome channel and member role ID in config.json file.
+2. Put bot token on ENV, name the secret as "token" and put your bot token as secret value.
+3. And just run the project!

 Packages used for this project :

 Captcha = @haileybot/captcha-generator